2019 Treviso Open

 The 2019 Treviso Open (sometimes known as the 2019 Dynamic Billard Italian Open) was a nine-ball pool tournament, and the second Euro Tour event of the 2019 season.
 The event was held from 8 to 11 May 2019, at the Best Western Premier BHR Treviso Hotel in Treviso, Italy.
 The event had a total prize pool of €38,000 with the winner of each event receiving €4,500.
 The event followed the Leende Open, and preceded the Austria Open.

 The event was won by Polish player Konrad Juszczyszyn who defeated the Netherlands' Ivar Saris in the final 9–6.
 The defending champion was Fedor Gorst from the Netherlands, who defeated Mateusz Śniegocki 9–7 in the 2018 Treviso Open final.
 However, Gorst failed to progress to the knockout round.
-Russia's Kristina Tkach was the defending champion of the women's event, having defeated Oliwia Czupryńska in the 2018 final 7–0.
+Russia's Kristina Tkach was the defending champion of the women's event, having defeated Oliwia Zalewska in the 2018 final 7–0.
 Tkach successfully defended the championship, defeating Marharyta Fefilava in the final 7–5.